top of page

 Why “Natural” Doesn’t Mean Sustainable

-Wood feels earthy, wholesome and renewable, but that doesn’t make burning it sustainable.
-The idea that stoves are “carbon neutral” overlooks the real-world emissions, fuel harvesting, and decades-long carbon payback time.
-In practice, burning wood releases a surge of CO₂ immediately, while the trees that replace it take years or even decades to absorb that carbon again (Sterman, 2022).
-“Natural” doesn’t always mean climate-friendly
+The idea that stoves are “carbon neutral” overlooks the real-world emissions, fuel harvesting to create wood pellets, and decades-long carbon payback time.
+In practice, burning wood releases a surge of CO₂ immediately, but the trees that replace it take years or even decades to absorb that carbon again (Sterman, 2022).
+“Natural” doesn’t always mean climate-friendly: only around 8% of UK stove users burn wood because they have no other option.
+For the majority, it is a lifestyle choice - but one with real climate and health consequences.

 Newcastle’s Smoke-Free Zones